 Source: Unsplash by Allison Saeng

 What is karma and how does it shape your life?
-Here you will find definitions, concrete examples, spiritual explanations, and recommended crystals for balance and energy healing.
+Here you will find definitions, concrete examples, spiritual explanations, and crystals recommended for balance and energy healing.

 1. What is karma and where does this concept come from?